SUSTAINABLE INNOVATION SCHEME

 Innovation collaboration rates vary widely across countries.
 Collaboration among institutions is a pervasive feature of research in, and increasingly between countries.

 Changing demographics, e.g., in population size and composition, are expected to significantly influence production activities in the future, because of both supply and demand factors.
-An ageing population can also change investor demand towards particular products and facilities(e.g., health), linked to changes in tastes, incomes, and household size and composition.
+An ageing population can also change stakeholder demand towards particular products and services(e.g., health), linked to changes in tastes, incomes, and household size and composition.

 Population growth combined with rising general prosperity in emerging economies will lead to changing patterns of international demand.
 In addition, emerging economies will be increasingly confronted with growing flows of migration within countries and internationally.
 This growing urbanisation will create major opportunities to which future production will need to adjust in terms of location but also for example by providing solutions for housing, mobility, etc.